spdk/spdk/go/rpc/README.md

 #### CreateClientWithJsonCodec

 This method creates a new JSON-RPC 2.0 client.
-Currently only Unix sockets are supported.
+Both Unix and TCP sockets are supported.

 Input:

 - `network`: Type of network.
-Currently only `unix` is supported.
+Both `unix` and `tcp` are supported.
 - `address`: Address to given network.

 Output: